mebigfatguy/fuws/README.md

 fuws
 ====

-A very simple, lightweight server.
+A very simple, lightweight static readonly webserver.

 Start like